csaund/freelance_portfolio/plotly_drawing/README.md

 - :white_check_mark: Use positions of line to populate and display new data table with derived value (% diff)
 - :white_check_mark: Add lines by clicking on data points and creating input/output
 - :white_check_mark: Save these lines to a dataframe that can be accessed later.
 - :white_check_mark: Load lines from a dataframe that can be pre-drawn on the plotly object.

+Additions:
+- :white_check_mark: Sync all plots to have same date range
+- :white_check_mark: Dynamically resize plots on input
+- :white_check_mark: Automatically set y value from plot click
+- :radio_button: Add spike that cuts across all plots

 To run:
 - Download and navigate into /plotly_drawing folder (where app.R lives)